hanstxu/alexa_endpoint_cpp/README.md

 2. Follow the instructions from **Step 2** of [this tutorial](https://developer.amazon.com/alexa-skills-kit/alexa-skill-quick-start-tutorial) from Amazon.
 Note that we are bypassing **Step 1** since we are creating our web server to handle Alexa requests.
 Also, stop when your reach the last instruction of **Step 2**.
-We are going to make our own endpoint instead of using AWS Lambda.
+We are going to use our own endpoint instead of AWS Lambda.

 3. For the **Service Endpoint Type**, select **HTTPS** and populate the **Default** text box with the ip address of a publicly accessible web server.